 Before using tombstones as described above, you must configure tombstone fields, create tombstones, and publish them to a Macabacus library, generally in that order.
 These steps are described in more detail below.

-The first step in using tombstones with Macabacus is to configure tombstone fields used to store transaction or engagement data and provide filtering/sorting options for end users.
+The first step in using tombstones with Macabacus is to configure Meta Shape (e.g., tombstone) fields used to store transaction or engagement data and provide filtering/sorting options for end users.
 Think of fields like columns in a database that must be populated for each tombstone you publish.
-Common fields include deal size, closing date, advisory role, and industry, among others.
+Common fields for tombstones include deal size, closing date, advisory role, and industry, among others.

-Give careful consideration to the tombstone fields you select and the options presented in the Tombstone Fields dialog.
+Give careful consideration to the Meta Shape fields you select and the options presented when configuring these fields.
 If you are creating a library of tombstones for use across your company, be sure to solicit input from the business units that will be working with tombstones.
 Remember that these fields will be used primarily by end users to filter tombstones in the Library pane, so adding more fields than necessary for filtering purposes will only have adverse performance consequences and make publishing tombstones more burdensome.

-Fields with input type "List" allow users to select from predefined options when publishing and filtering tombstones, so carefully consider what list options you specify.
+Fields with input type "List" allow users to select from predefined options when publishing and filtering Meta Shapes, so carefully consider what list options you specify.